cycorp/model-generator-suite/README.md

 If Maven prompts you for anything, accept the defaults.
 Then:

-    cd test-project
+    cd <my-artifactId>

-Then, edit the project's `src/main/resources/CycModelDescription.xml`.
+Next, edit the project's `src/main/resources/CycModelDescription.xml`.
 This file contains some commented-out configuration examples, along with some explanatory documentation.

 Lastly, run the following to generate model representation code: